Prima scriptura: Others

 The Quaker Christian concept of the Inward light or the charismatic views of the Holy Spirit as an active force in the life of the believer may be examples of the prima scriptura approach.

 While most Pentecostals and Charismatics believe the Bible to be the ultimate authority and would not say that any new revelation can ever contradict the Bible, they do believe that God continues to speak to people today on extra-biblical topics as well as to interpret and apply the text of the Bible.

 Besides the Holy Scriptures, the Seventh-day Adventist Church hold Ellen White's writings to be "a continuing and authoritative source of truth which provide for the church."
-The Church of Jesus Christ of Latter-day Saints (LDS Church) accepts the Bible as the word of God "as far as it is translated correctly," and it regards parts of the Apocrypha, some writings of the Protestant Reformers and non-Christian religious leaders, and the non-religious writings of some philosophers - and, notably, the Constitution of the United States of America - to be inspired, though not canonical.
+However, Adventists do not necessarily believe that the writings of a so-called post-canonical prophet has equality with Scripture.
+A leading Adventist theologian has claimed "Adventist theology and ministry depend on the sola-tota-prima Scriptura principle (the Scripture only, in all its parts, and as the first principle of interpretation of natural revelation and the human sciences)."

 Jehovah's Witnesses believe that the interpretation of scripture and codification of doctrines is considered the responsibility of the Governing Body of Jehovah's Witnesses.

 Christadelphians believe that the Bible is the sole source of instruction from God in terms of the way that they should conduct their affairs.
 However they do note that some translations of the bible into non-original languages have changed the message, so study of the original texts are important.